fmohr/lcdb/README.md

 We *strongly* encourage to check out the example notebook in [python/example-usage.ipynb](https://github.com/fmohr/lcdb/blob/main/python/example-usage.ipynb).
 It contains all the code of this tutorial, and also shows how to get an overview of all the contained datasets.

 ## Getting a Learning Curve
 By default, you receive the learning curve for accuracy (see below for other metrics).
+Learning curves contain observations at powers of $\sqrt{2}$, i.e. 16, 24, 32, 45, 64, 91, 128, ... until 90% of the dataset size (also if this is not a power of $\sqrt{2}$.
+Since datasets have different sizes, the schedules have different lengths for different datasets, which is why there is no tensor view on the data.

 ### By Dataset Name
 ```python